ricko2001/Genealogy-scripts/RM -Group from SQL/ReadMe.txt

 Group from SQL

 RootsMagic (RM) software uses a database as its main storage.
-Groups may be created with Roots Magic software, but the types of queries are limited
+Groups may be created with Roots Magic software, but the types of queries are limited.
+This utility will create a RM group from any query that returns a list of PersonIDs (RINs).

 ======================================================================
 Command Line Utility

 This application is what is called a command line utility.
 To use it:
 1: first edit the supplied text file named "RM-Python-config.ini".
-This can be done using the Windows NotePad app.
-The file contains options and required configuration settings.
+   The file contains the SQL statement and required configuration settings.

 2: Double click the GroupFromSQLs.py file.
-This momentarily displays the black command console window and at the same time, generates the report text file.
+This displays the black command console window and at the same time, generates the group.
+   The console window displays the number of people selected by the SQL and then prompts the use to hit the enter key to close the console.

 ======================================================================
 Features
+  RUN_SQL     = yes
+   Temporary option required to be yes.

+QUERY_GROUP_NAME = fix_FaG
+    The name of the RM group to store the results.

+QUERY_GROUP_UPDATE = yes
+    The group name may be new or existing.
+    If it is new, it will be created.
+    If it is existing, the group will be updated only if QUERY_GROUP_UPDATE is set to yes.
+    If QUERY_GROUP_UPDATE is set to no, the utility exits without making any changes.

+SQL_QUERY =
+     This is set to the SQL statement to be run.
+     The statement may begin on the next line as long as the sql lines are all indented with white space.
+Either blanks or tabs.
+     Blank lines are not allowed. use lank comments to add spacing.

+    The utility does not check that the SQL statement does not do destructive changes.
+     Should it confirm first word is select? does not contain delete, insert or update?

 ======================================================================